NBPub/BeatLog/docs/Features/Report.md

 ## Outside [|demo|](https://nbpub.github.io/BeatLog/#scrollspyOutside)

-The outside section provides more detail than the home section.
+**Outside** provides more detail than **Home**.
-The **Hit Counts by Log** chart (top-right) lists the amount of IPs that visited a certain amount of times.
+The **Hit Counts by Log** chart (top-right) lists the number of IPs that had a certain number of connections, "hits".
 For unwanted visitors, the amount of hits should be low.
-The graph below indicates that most visitors (>100) only visited one time.
+The graph below indicates that most visitors (>100) only had one connection to the server.

-Note the one address that had 5 requests.
-It is also shown in the **Frequent Visitors** table.
-The table indicates that the IP's 5 hits occured within one second, and it was promptly banned.

 ![report_outside1](/docs/pics/Report_Outside_summary.png "Report's summary of Outside connections")

+Note one Outsider had 5 requests.
+It is also shown in the **Frequent Visitors** table, which indicates that the IP's 5 hits occured within one second, and it was promptly banned.

 ![report_outside1](/docs/pics/Report_Outside_frequent.png "Frequent Visitors tables, updated to show data")

 As referenced in the **Home Devices** table, a separate **Frequent Visitors - Known Devices** table is provided due to the report [settings](#known-devices).
 These IPs were separated based on their user-agents (tech), and are not shown in the **Hit Counts by Log** table.

-A number of **Top 10** tables are presented.
+A number of **Top 10** tables are presented in the **Outside** section.
 The data in these tables may help design fail2ban filters.
 Top 10 tables also show the average data returned by the requests.

 ![report_outside2](/docs/pics/Report_Outside_top10_locations.png "Top 10 tables of Outside locations, note settings")